Provide a summary of the book of 1maccabees. Include the main themes, important figures, and its significance in the Bible.

 Key Passages:

-- 1 Maccabees 3:1-9: The leadership of Judas Maccabeus and key battles against the Seleucids.
+3. 1 Maccabees 3:1-9 - The leadership of Judas Maccabeus and early victories.

-- 1 Maccabees 4:36-61: The rededication of the Temple, which is celebrated during the festival of Hanukkah.
+4. 1 Maccabees 4:36-61 - The rededication of the Temple, leading to the celebration of Hanukkah.

 Historical Context: